cacabo/lovesylvie/README.md

 ```ruby
 flash[:notice] = "Your notice message"
 ```
 Note that notifications only show on page load.
+Notifications are styled to be fixed position banners across the top of the page that disappear after a short amount of time.
+You can customize the JavaScript code in the `application.html.erb` file to adjust the timing of notifications and the types of notifications (beyond `alert` and `notice`) which are accepted.